 What if you’re not automatically enrolled in Medicare?
-In Florida, as in other states, you can apply for Medicare through the SSA.
-If you are applying for retirement benefits, you can enroll in Medicare at the same time.
+In Florida, as in other states, you can apply for Medicare through the SSA or RRB.
 You can apply:

 As a Florida resident, you may enroll in Original Medicare, Part A and/or Part B, during the following enrollment periods.
 The same is true in every state.

-For Florida residents, as for those living in other states, you won’t have to pay a monthly premium for Medicare Part A is free of charge if you worked long enough to collect Social Security benefits. .
-Medicare Part A coverage in Florida includes, but is not limited to, the following health services:
+For Florida residents, as for those living in other states, you won’t have to pay a monthly premium for Medicare Part A if you worked at least 10 years (40 quarters) while paying Medicare taxes.
+Medicare Part A coverage includes, but is not limited to, the following health services:

 Medicare beneficiaries in Florida (as in all states) are generally also eligible for Medicare Part B, which has a standard monthly premium.
-Medicare beneficiaries in Florida with a higher annual income may have to pay a higher premium.
-Under Medicare Part B, Florida residents receive, among others benefits, the following services and supplies (this is not a complete list):
+Medicare beneficiaries with a higher annual income may have to pay a higher premium.
+Medicare Part B may cover the following services and supplies (this is not a complete list):

-Medicare beneficiaries in Florida (as in other states) may be able to receive their Medicare benefits through Medicare Advantage (Medicare Part C), which is private insurance.
+Medicare beneficiaries in Florida (as in other states) may be able to receive their Medicare benefits through the Medicare Advantage (Medicare Part C) program.
 The government requires Medicare Advantage plans to cover all Original Medicare (Part A and Part B) benefits except hospice care, which Part A covers directly.
-Some Medicare Advantage plans also offer extra coverage not available under Original Medicare, like dental benefits, for example, or vision if you require eyeglasses or contact lenses, so be sure to compare all Medicare Advantage plans available in Florida and choose the one that includes the benefits you need – just enter your zip code where indicated above to get started.
+Some Medicare Advantage plans also offer coverage not available under Original Medicare, like routine dental benefits, for example.
+You may want to compare all Medicare Advantage plans available in your part of Florida and choose the one that includes the benefits you need – just enter your zip code where indicated above to get started.
 Read more about Medicare Advantage plans in Florida.

-Other options for Medicare beneficiaries in Florida include prescription drug coverage.
-Known as Medicare Advantage Prescription Drug plans, which combine health and prescription drug coverage into one single plan.
-However, even those who join a Medicare Advantage plan or a Medicare Advantage Prescription Drug plan have to stay enrolled in Original Medicare and continue paying the Medicare Part B premium in order to keep their health insurance coverage.
+Many Medicare Advantage plans in Florida include prescription drug coverage.
+Known as Medicare Advantage Prescription Drug plans, they combine health and prescription drug coverage into one single plan.
+However, you still have to stay enrolled in Original Medicare and continue paying your Medicare Part B premium along with any premium the Medicare Advantage plan may charge.

-Florida residents eligible for Original Medicare, Part A and Part B, may also enroll in a Medicare Part D stand-alone prescription drug plan.
-Costs for Medicare Part D in Florida vary, but they generally depend on the type of coverage chosen.
-Find out about Medicare Part D plans in Florida.
+If you’re a Florida resident eligible for Original Medicare, Part A and Part B, you may also enroll in a Medicare Part D stand-alone Prescription Drug Plan.
+Plan costs and availability in Florida vary.
+Find out about stand-alone Medicare Part D Prescription Drug Plans in Florida.

-Medicare beneficiaries in Florida have access to various private health plans, depending on the county in which they live.
+Medicare beneficiaries in Florida may have access to various Medicare plan options, depending on the county in which they live.
 For example, a resident of Miami in Dade County may have different Medicare plan offerings than a resident of Orlando in Orange County.
-Considering the various Medicare insurance plans available in Florida, it's important to customize your search for plans based on your own health and prescription needs.
+Considering the various Medicare insurance plans available in Florida, it may be a good idea to customize your search for plans based on your own health and prescription needs.